Hurricane tops St. Albans 10-7, advances to Class AAA title game

 “They are just good 1-through-9,” Whitman said.
 “We knew it had to be a group effort and we were going to have to limit the big innings.
 Unfortunately, we gave up two of them.
 They’re too good, 1-through-9, to give up extra outs and free passes.”

-Brogan Brown finished 3-for-4 and reached base in all four plate appearances while Gardner and Spolarich each added two hits and three RBIs.
+Brogan Brown finished 3 for 4 and reached base in all four plate appearances while Gardner and Spolarich each added two hits and three RBI.

 Quarrier Phillips got the scoring going in the first with an RBI double down the left field line that scored Damian Witty.
 The duo then combined for the second Hurricane run in the third when Phillips added an RBI single.